Discover the majestic beauty and rich culture of Lake Atitlán in the heart of the Western Highlands

 - Attend a Local Festival – Experience vibrant Maya celebrations, dances, and rituals in highland towns throughout the year.

-Western Highlands & Lake Atitlán Highlights
+Western Highlands & Lake Atitlán highlights

 Some of the sights and experiences in and around Western Highlands & Lake Atitlán, Guatamala